areas of expertise

 In addition to her litigation practice, Ms. Brankov has an active art law practice.
 She advises galleries, auctioneers, collectors, artist studios, curators, antiquities dealers, art advisors, appraisers and conservators.
 She assists clients in all legal aspects of transactions involving artwork including purchase agreements, consignment agreements, and loan agreements.
 She also represents clients in disputes concerning the title to and authenticity of artworks, as well as business disputes among various players in the art world.

 Ms. Brankov has been quoted in various media outlets and writes and lectures frequently on art law and intellectual property law issues.
 She is the Chair of the Intellectual Property Subcommittee of the Art Law Committee of the New York City Bar Association, the Co-Chair of the MLRC’s Litigation Committee, and a board member of Trusts & Estates’ Art, Antiques & Auctions editorial advisory committee.
+She contributed the New York chapter of Getting the Deal Through: Art Law 2018 (Law Business Research).
 She has been named a Super Lawyer in New York for business litigation and intellectual property every year since 2013.

 Select Entertainment and Media Representations